 Bottom Line

-If you don’t mind the steep 1000R screen curvature, the Samsung Odyssey Neo G7 is the best 4K HDR gaming monitor you can get for the money.
+If you don’t mind the steep 1000R screen curvature, screen tearing, or subpar brightness with large APLs, the Samsung Odyssey Neo G7 is an excellent 4K HDR gaming monitor.

 Ever since the release of the Dell Alienware AW3423DW OLED gaming monitor at $1,300, mini LED displays had to drastically drop in price in order to stay competitive.